 [findFriendsScene show];

-The newsletter name for sign up can be set in the setting BigFishSettings.General.NewsletterName
+The newsletter name used for opt-in can be configured via the setting: BigFishSettings.General.NewsletterName.

 };